mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

    └─ node-2:[restore-snapshot] (PENDING)
 ```

 The above `plan start` and `plan status` commands may also be made directly to the service over HTTP.
-To see the queries involved, run the above commands with an additional `-v` flag.
+Run the above commands with an additional `-v` flag to see the queries involved.

 ## Restoring From Azure

 You can restore from Microsoft Azure using the `restore-azure` plan.
 This plan requires the following parameters to run:

-- `SNAPSHOT_NAME`: the name of this snapshot.
+- `SNAPSHOT_NAME`: The name of this snapshot.
 Snapshots for individual nodes will be stored as gzipped tarballs with the name `node-<POD_INDEX>.tar.gz`.
-- `CLIENT_ID`: the client ID for the Azure service principal running this backup
+- `CLIENT_ID`: The client ID for the Azure service principal running this backup.
-- `TENANT_ID`: the tenant ID for the tenant that the service principal belongs to
+- `TENANT_ID`: The tenant ID for the tenant that the service principal belongs to.
-- `CLIENT_SECRET`: the service principal's secret key
+- `CLIENT_SECRET`: The service principal's secret key.
-- `AZURE_STORAGE_ACCOUNT`: the name of the storage account that this backup will be sent to
+- `AZURE_STORAGE_ACCOUNT`: The name of the storage account that this backup will be sent to.
-- `AZURE_STORAGE_KEY`: the secret key associated with the storage account
+- `AZURE_STORAGE_KEY`: The secret key associated with the storage account.
-- `CONTAINER_NAME`: the name of the container in whcih to store this backup
+- `CONTAINER_NAME`: The name of the container in which to store this backup.

-You can initiate this plan from the command line in the same way as the Amazon S3 restore plan:
+You can initiate this plan from the command line similar to the Amazon S3 restore plan:
 ```
 dcos {{ model.packageName }} --name=<service-name> plan start restore-azure \
     -p SNAPSHOT_NAME=$SNAPSHOT_NAME \